$25.34-$31.39 hourly / $4,391.98-$5,440.90 monthly / $52,703.76-$65,290.80 annual

 Performs related duties as assigned.

-An Instructional Assistant, Journalism, applies a general knowledge of journalism in assisting students with their classroom assignments and is responsible for the day-to-day operations of assigned instructional audio, video, and newspaper/magazine production laboratories used in the maintenance of the print and online editions of the student newspaper and magazine, and the Internet radio station.
+An Instructional Assistant, Journalism, applies a general knowledge of journalism in assisting students and faculty with instructional activities and is responsible for the day-to-day operations of assigned instructional audio, video, and newspaper/magazine production laboratories used in the maintenance of the print and online editions of the student newspaper and magazine, and the Internet radio station, including preparation of equipment, materials, and supplies; storekeeping functions, and proper use of equipment and materials.

 Instructional Assistants in other academic disciplines are responsible for the day-to-day operations of instructional laboratories and apply their specialized knowledge to a broad range of duties related to the day-to-day operations of their academic departments.

-General supervision is received from a Department Chair.
+General supervision is received from an academic supervisor.
 Functional supervision may be received from instructional staff.
 Work direction may be provided to student employees.

 Methods and techniques of writing and formatting for newspapers and magazines (grammar, spelling, punctuation, AP style, etc.)